 - Eric Pettersen - Structure analysis and superposition, sequence viewer, ...

-- Tom Goddard - Volume data display, molecular assemblies, ...
+- Tom Goddard - Volume data display and analysis, molecular assemblies, ...

 - Elaine Meng - User's Guide, tutorials, user training, web pages